 Picture this: you’ve committed to revamping your brand and have spent the last twelve weeks waiting patiently for interviews to be finished, surveys and questionnaires to be analyzed, and competitive audits to be finalized.
 You’ve even done the painstaking work of consuming all this research and gave it the thumbs up.
-Now it’s finally time to see the first creative concepts in building your new brand, and you’re excited.
+Now it’s finally time to see the first creative concepts, and you’re excited.
 The meeting is going amazing—everything your brand partner presents feels exactly like you and your business.
-And then reality hits—bringing all of this to life is going to cost money.
+And then reality hits.
+Bringing all of this to life is going to cost money.
 Money you didn’t budget for.
 Now you feel horrible because you know just how special this could be, but you have no idea how to fund the project.

 Don’t let yourself fall into that scenario.

-Unfortunately, the situation above is one we’ve seen a few too many times at the completion of a brand project.
+Unfortunately, the situation above is one we’ve seen a few too many times.
 It is no one’s fault, technically.
-You and your business didn’t seek out a marketing partner with the intention of only hearing the words and seeing potential creative examples without the execution across all marketing assets.
+You and your business didn’t seek out a marketing partner with the intention of only hearing the words and seeing potential creative examples without actually executing on your new brand.
 On the flip side, the marketing partner didn’t intentionally hold out the price and hope to lure you in with great work.
 The truth is that along the line no one thought to ask the uncomfortable question, “Do you have an implementation budget for this work?”
 As it turns out, budgeting the right amount for your brand is easier said than done.
 But it is doable, and it is not rocket science.
 Here’s how you can do it right for your business.

-Think of brand projects happening in two distinct phases—and budget for each.
+Think of brand projects as happening in two distinct phases—and budget for both.

-If a marketing partner could wake up every morning, learn a little bit about a company, and make up market-leading brand identities, everyone in this industry would be a lot richer and a lot less stressed.
-The truth is brand is the foundation upon which your entire go-to-market strategy is based, and it takes a lot of time and effort to get it done correctly.
-To simplify this intricate work a small bit, think of brand as having two phases:
+If a marketing partner could wake up every morning, learn a little bit about a few companies, and churn out market-leading brand identities, everyone in this industry would be a lot richer and a lot less stressed.
+The truth is, brand is the foundation upon which your entire go-to-market strategy is based, and it takes a lot of time and effort to get it done correctly.
+To simplify this intricate work a bit, think of brand as having two phases:

 - Research & concepting